dshpark/dshpark.github.io/_pages/about.md

 I am  a Ph.D.
 Candidate at the Economics Department of University of California, Santa Cruz (UCSC), doing Development Economics with ongoing field projects in Liberia and Malawi.

+*I am on the job market in the 2021-2022 academic year.*

 [[Curriculum Vitae]](/files/CV_DavidSunghoPark.pdf)

 Economics Department, University of California, Santa Cruz